Advantages and Disadvantages

 an ideal replacement for solid fuel or electric heating systems.

 - One of the largest disadvantages of biomass is the Initial costs such as buying the boiler and installing it are high compared with traditional gas or oil boilers.
 A boiler on it's own can cost between £4,000 - £8,000 installed.
+However this is currently offset by the Renewable Heat Incentive.

 - Fuel needs to be kept dry if it's to burn cleanly and efficiently.
 So storage needs to be considered carefully.